 Royal College EPAs are related to each stage of training (transition to discipline, foundations of discipline, core of discipline, transition to practice).
 EPAs are designed to be developmental — they go from smaller tasks to bigger tasks as trainees progress through stages of training.
-Each EPA integrates a number of milestones from different CanMEDS roles; a bigger task may include more milestones and/or more complex milestones.
+Each EPA integrates a number of CanMEDS milestones from different CanMEDS roles; a bigger task may include more CanMEDS milestones and/or more complex CanMEDS milestones.

 The process of defining a series of EPAs at each stage provides residents with a clear understanding of the expectations at that stage.
 EPAs focus the supervisor on stage appropriate expectations, which helps supervisors pinpoint a learner’s achievements and areas for improvement.
 EPAs are also part of competence committee discussions about resident performance.

 Each specialty or subspecialty carefully defines EPA’s that are best suited to ensure their residents progress through training appropriately.
 The number of EPAs for a specialty is determined by the specialty committee.

 CanMEDS Milestones provide learners and supervisors with discrete information about the relevant skills of the discipline.
 CanMEDS Milestones that have been linked to an EPA are the individual skills that are needed to perform that task.
 For the purposes of learning and improvement, a resident and supervisor can focus on the EPA as a whole, or examine the CanMEDS milestones linked to that EPA.
 Over time, this detail is needed to help guide feedback and coaching for improvement.